Non-singular "Gauss'' black hole from non-locality: Introduction

 The presence of singularities inside black holes is a robust prediction of General Relativity.
 However, it is commonly believed that a suitable UV completion of gravity ameliorates this behavior and renders all physical quantities finite in proximity to the center of the black hole.
 While there are indications that putative theories of quantum gravity feature regular black holes in their semiclassical limits, an explicit derivation of such objects proves cumbersome.

 For this reason, Bardeen \cite{Bardeen:1968} considered a simple modification of the Schwarzschild metric that is manifestly finite at $r=0$ but reproduces the large-distance behavior known from General Relativity.
-Others have followed similar approaches and have developed a rich family of non-singular black hole geometries \cite{Hayward:2005gi,Frolov:2014jva,Frolov:2016pav,Frolov:2017rjz,Cano:2018aod,Simpson:2018tsi,Nicolini:2019irw,Simpson:2019mud,Bonanno:2020fgp} (and references therein).
-In this Essay we focus on static regular black holes and postpone a discussion of time-dependent formation (and evaporation) to later studies.
-Static non-singular black hole geometries typically have several properties: \begin{enumerate} \item They do not solve the vacuum Einstein equations exactly, but their Einstein tensor decreases polynomially with distance away from the center at $r=0$.\\[-1.4\baselineskip] \item In addition to the outer event horizon at $r \approx 2GM$ there exists an inner horizon at $r \sim \ell$ as well, where $\ell$ is the regularization scale.\\[-1.4\baselineskip] \item Close to $r=0$ the geometry approaches a de\,Sitter form.\\[-1.4\baselineskip] \item The curvature upper bound is given by $1/\ell^2$ and is independent of the black hole mass, which is also called the ``limiting curvature condition.'' \cite{Markov:1982,Markov:1984,Polchinski:1989,Frolov:2016pav} \end{enumerate} Moreover, in the spherically symmetric and static case, the regularity is achieved by replacing the mass parameter $M$ by a mass function $M(r)$ that scales in a suitable fashion to remove the singularity at $r=0$.
+Others have followed similar approaches and have developed a rich family of non-singular black hole geometries \cite{Dymnikova:1992ux,Bonanno:2000ep,Hayward:2005gi,Frolov:2014jva,Frolov:2016pav,Frolov:2017rjz,Cano:2018aod,Simpson:2018tsi,Nicolini:2019irw,Simpson:2019mud,Bonanno:2020fgp} (and references therein).
+In this paper we focus on static regular black holes and postpone a discussion of time-dependent formation (and evaporation) to later studies.
+Static non-singular black hole geometries typically have several properties: \begin{enumerate} \item They do not solve the vacuum Einstein equations exactly, but their Einstein tensor decreases polynomially with distance away from the center at $r=0$.
+Alternatively, this can be viewed as the presence of an effective energy-momentum tensor, and the properties of this matter source can be analyzed with respect to energy conditions.
+In accordance with Penrose's singularity theorem, an energy condition is violated if the inner black hole singularity is avoided. \item In addition to the outer event horizon at $r \approx 2GM$ there exists an inner horizon at $r \sim \ell$ as well, where $\ell$ is the regularization scale. \item Close to $r=0$ the geometry approaches a de\,Sitter form. \item The curvature upper bound is given by $1/\ell^2$ and is independent of the black hole mass, which is also called the ``limiting curvature condition'' \cite{Markov:1982,Markov:1984,Polchinski:1989,Frolov:2016pav}. \item At large distances $r \ll \ell$, the regulator terms decrease rapidly and the metric increasingly approximates the Schwarzschild metric of general relativity. \end{enumerate} Moreover, in the spherically symmetric and static case, the regularity is achieved by replacing the mass parameter $M$ by a mass function $M(r)$ that scales in a suitable fashion to remove the singularity at $r=0$.
 A well-known model is that of Hayward \cite{Hayward:2005gi},

-where $\ell > 0$ is the regularization length scale.
-The complicated appearance of the black hole's mass parameter $M$ in the denominator of the function $f_H(r)$ guarantees the limiting curvature condition.
+where $\ell > 0$ is the regularization length scale and we employ units wherein $G=1$.
+The complicated appearance of the black hole mass parameter $M$ in the denominator of the function $f_H(r)$ guarantees the limiting curvature condition.
 Typically, the function $f_H(r)$ has two zeroes, corresponding to the inner horizon and the outer horizon, respectively.